Viiiikedy/Hexo-CS-Learning/source/_posts/Project/Economy/Business-Visualization.md

 ### 2. [Thinkcell](https://www.think-cell.com/en) and [Tableau](https://www.tableau.com/en-gb)

 #### 2.2 Goldman Sachs Stock Pitch:
+Here we select Bilibili as the target company within an industry and forecast its revenue and other metrics by analyzing the macro environment post-pandemic recovery and the rising trend of Bilibili's game business.
 > Bilibili Valuation:[project address](/pdf/Group6_BILI_Stock_Pitch.pdf)

 <div style="display: flex; justify-content: center;">